Elisedd ap Gwylog

 Some old poems refer to Elisedd and assert he had a "special crown, a chain of twisted gold links, and armlets and anklets of gold which were the badges of sovereignty of Powys".
-These artifacts have disappeared from history but perhaps resurfaced briefly during the coronation of Owain Glyndŵr in 1400.
+These artefacts have disappeared from history, but perhaps resurfaced briefly during the coronation of Owain Glyndŵr in 1400.

-Elisedd was succeeded by his son Brochfael ap Elisedd.
+Elisedd was succeeded by his son Brochfael ab Elisedd.